IBM-Bluemix-Docs/sap-hana/hana-setting-up-infrastructure.md

 2. Click **Create resource** > **Compute** > **Bare Metal Server** > **Continue**.
 3. Enter the number of servers you are ordering in the **Quantity** field and select your **Location**, which is your data center.
 4. Click **All servers** > **SAP certified**.
 5. Select the appropriate SAP HANA-certified server for your workload.
 SAP HANA-certified servers are identified with an **-H** under CPU Model.
+For more information on how to decipher the server name, see [Deciphering the server names](/docs/infrastructure/sap-hana?topic=sap-hana-determine_configuration#server-names).

 The BI.S3.H2192 and BI.S3.H238 servers are also available for **Hourly** billing.
 {: note}